apetkau/microbial-informatics-2014/labs/ffp-phylogeny/README.md

 We will use the unblocked-FFP which is meant for smaller genomes.
 The main steps of this method are.

-### Step 1: Use `ffpry` to count k-mer features in each genome for some specific value of k.
+### Step 1: Count k-mers

-This counts k-mer frequencies in each genome and generates a vector storing the k-mer frequencies.
+This step uses `ffpry` to count k-mer frequencies in each genome and generates a vector storing the k-mer frequencies.
 For example, with the below genomes.

 ```
 >genome1